gopalbasak1/Bike-Store-Server/README.md

 # Bike Store API

-A robust and scalable REST API for managing bikes and orders, built using TypeScript, Node.js, Express, Mongoose and MongoDB.
+A robust and scalable REST API for managing bikes and orders, built using TypeScript, jwt, password salt, Node.js, Express, Mongoose and MongoDB.

 ## Live Deployment Link